Hot Stamper Pressings of Orchestral Music Available Now

 - No real depth

-- Hot tonal balance
+- Bright tonal balance

-Does this sound like what you are looking for in an audiophile record?
+Is this the sound you are looking for in an audiophile record?

 Shouldn’t you be looking for audiophile quality sound?

-Well you sure won’t find it here.
+Well, you sure won’t find it here.